TexasInstruments/simplelink-coresdk-examples/examples/rtos/LP_EM_CC2340R53/drivers/systimtimestamp/README.md

 * Open a serial session (e.g. [`PuTTY`](http://www.putty.org/ "PuTTY's
 Homepage"), etc.) to the appropriate COM port.
     * The COM port can be determined via Device Manager in Windows or via `ls /dev/tty*` in Linux.

-The connection should have the following settings
+The connection should have the following settings:

 ```text
     Baud-rate:  115200
     Data bits:       8